c0rNCh1p/TacOS/tacOS/airootfs/etc/skel/.config/awesome/readme.md

 variety of system menus and widgets.
 #### Installation
 The installation of dependencies and initialization is handled automatically during the TacOS installation.
-No manual installation steps are immediately required.
+No manual intervention is immediately required.
 If all which is needed from this repo is the Awesome config, feel free to save and run this shell script provided below, be sure to make it executable (chmod explained in main readme):
 ```sh